FOSSILGUY.COM

 Adrienne Mayor's The First Fossil Hunters unveils a captivating thesis: classical mythic creatures were inspired by real fossils discovered by Greeks and Romans.
 Through meticulous research, Mayor brilliantly connects ancient legends to solid paleontological facts, revealing a lost world of ancient paleontology.

-A large Gomphotherium on display at the Museum on Natural History in Paris.
+Large Gomphotherium skeleton on display at the Natural History Museum in Paris

-A large Gomphotherium on display at the Museum on Natural History in Paris.
+A large Gomphotherium on display at the Natural History Museum in Paris.

-Gomphotherium calvertnsis tooth from the Calvert Cliffs of Maryland.
-Specimen
+Gomphotherium calvertensis tooth from the Calvert Cliffs of Maryland

-Gomphotherium calvertnsis tooth from the Calvert Cliffs of Maryland.
-Specimen from the National Museum of Natural History - Smithsonian Online Collections.
-CC0
+Gomphotherium calvertensis tooth from the Calvert Cliffs of Maryland.
+Specimen from the National Museum of Natural History Smithsonian Online Collections (CC0).

 About the Author